pydantic/pydantic-ai/docs/dependencies.md

 ### Asynchronous vs. Synchronous dependencies

-System prompt functions, retriever functions and result validator are all run in the async context of an agent run.
+System prompt functions, tool functions and result validator are all run in the async context of an agent run.

 If these functions are not coroutines (e.g. `async def`) they are called with [`run_in_executor`][asyncio.loop.run_in_executor] in a thread pool, it's therefore marginally preferable